ameya-pandit/Chat-Application-in-C/README.md

-# Chat-Application-in-C
+# Chess Game

 This is the branch that contains the code to just the Chess game that is played on the Chat Application.
-Please switch over to the master branch (which is the default branch of this repo), for code related to the "Chess & Chat" project.
+Please switch over to the "master" branch (which is the default branch of this repo), for code related to the "Chess & Chat" project.
+The software specifications can also be found on the "master" branch (Chess Game Software Specification and Chat Application Software Specification).

 CHESS FILES: (Please reference the "master" branch for descriptions of the files related to the Chat functionality).